razgarabedi/imagedropify/README.md

         ```
         Then run the following SQL commands:
         ```sql
-        DELETE FROM "FolderShare";
+        DELETE FROM "Image";      -- Order matters due to foreign keys DELETE FROM "FolderShare";
         DELETE FROM "SiteSetting";
         DELETE FROM "User";
-        -- To reset auto-incrementing IDs if necessary (optional, Prisma handles UUIDs fine without this for User/FolderShare)
+        -- To reset auto-incrementing IDs if necessary (optional, Prisma handles UUIDs fine without this for User/FolderShare/Image)
         -- For SiteSetting if it uses an auto-incrementing ID and you want it to start from 1 again:
         -- ALTER SEQUENCE "SiteSetting_id_seq" RESTART WITH 1;
         ```